STREAM

 - The inclusion of Religion in the multi-disciplinary projects helps students to see how their faith can be integrated across all aspects of their learning.

-- The service component of many STREAM projects the opportunity for students to put their faith into action by engaging with the wider community.
+- The service component of many STREAM projects offers the opportunity for students to put their faith into action by engaging with the wider community.